-Datacom Connect Limited continues as the administrator of the GSF Schemes and has met the performance standards that have applied since 1 July 2009.
-These performance standards reflect current best practice in schemes administration and are specific in terms of required response times.
+Datacom Connect Limited (Datacom) continues as the administrator of the GSF Schemes and has met the performance standards that have applied since 1 July 2009.
+These performance standards are specific in terms of required response times.
+Management works closely with Datacom and continues to encourage best practice in schemes administration.

-The new business system has been fully operational since November 2016.
-The new system has enabled increased efficiency and provides higher reliability.
-Annually the administrator pays approximately \$880 million to members and receives over 10,000 telephone calls.
-The administrator corresponds with all members annually and combined with inquires this results in over 100,000 pieces of correspondence.
+The GSF business system has enabled increased efficiency and provides higher reliability.
+Annually GSF pays approximately \$880 million to members and Datacom responds to around 10,000 telephone calls.
+Datacom corresponds with all members annually and combined with inquiries this results in around 100,000 pieces of correspondence.